 Consider your professional experience, the sector you’re seeking, and the precise job criteria to choose the best format for your CV.
 Choose a format that effectively showcases your strengths and aligns with the expectations of potential employers.

-At the top of your CV, include your full name, contact information, and a professional email address this is the upper part of the CV, or may call the personal information area.
+At the top of your CV, include your full name, contact information, and a professional email address.
+This is the upper part of the CV, or may be called the personal information area.
 Make sure your contact details are easily accessible and up to date.

 Follow the contact information with a compelling personal statement.
 This concise paragraph should summarize your career objectives, key skills, and what makes you a strong candidate.
 Tailor your personal statement to the specific job you’re applying for, emphasizing the value you can bring to the role.